 A National Police Certificate must be provided by all students on enrolment.
 Go to the Queensland Police website to download an application form.

-Please contact RMEA if you have a notification or criminal history that appears on your certificate as this may affect your ability to complete the practical placement.
+Please contact RMEA if you have a notification or criminal history that appears on your certificate as this may affect your eligibility to complete the industry placement.